hjkit/ZXCC/README.md

 * Fixed Linux/Unix/macOS build autotools configuration when both FILETRACKER and debugging is enabled.

+* Leor Zolman's BDS C compiler/linker now works when run with ZXCC after a fix the the cpmredir routines to track re-use of a CP/M file control block - resolving issue #40.

 [^1]: The most recent Zilog Z80 Family CPU User Manual (UM008001-1000) can be found at http://www.zilog.com/docs/z80/z80cpu_um.pdf